Let’s be honest.

-When you’re doing everything you can to break the paycheck to paycheck cycle, you first take a hard look at where all your money is going.
+When you’re breaking the paycheck to paycheck cycle, you first take a hard look at where all your money is going.

 You quickly learn the difference between a need and a want, and you simplify your expenses in every way possible.

 You track every penny because you have to.
 If you don’t, you risk crippling your financial future.